 I entered college in August of 2010 at the Florida State University.
 A pre-med biology and chemistry major with big plans, I was unprepared for the journey to come.

-In November of 2010 I came down with a raging sinus infection that developed into severe, unrelenting bronchitis.
-By Christmas break my lungs had cleared up thanks to steroids, but I never recovered.
+In November of 2010 I came down with severe, unrelenting bronchitis.
+By Christmas my lungs had cleared up thanks to steroids, but I never recovered.
 Joint and muscle pain set it.
 My hands swelled and ached.
 I was too weak to brush my hair.

 By March of 2011, I could no longer function.
 What started as aching hands turned into constant infections, rashes, hair thinning and loss, chest pain, extreme fatigue, constant fever, weakness, and pain in nearly every muscle and joint, not to mention the chronic back pain I had already been battling.

-I took a medical withdrawal four weeks before spring finals, moved home, and got aggressive with my health.
-I sought out a diagnosis, found an incredible rheumatologist who I absolutely treasure, and have begun the fight to regain a sense of normalcy in my life.
-I was diagnosed with seronegative “Rheumatoid Arthritis vs. Still’s Disease.”
+I took a medical withdrawal four weeks before spring final exams, moved home, and got aggressive with my health.
+I sought out a diagnosis, put together a team of exceptional physicians, and have begun the fight to regain a sense of normalcy in my life.
+I was diagnosed with “Rheumatoid Arthritis vs. Still’s Disease.”

-I had a diagnostic laparoscopy and colonoscopy in May 2011 to find and remove any endometrial adhesions.
+I had surgery in May 2011 to find and remove any endometrial adhesions.
 Unfortunately, results were inconclusive.
-My symptoms have since worsened and I am still without answers and currently hunting for a better doctor.
+My symptoms have since worsened and I am still without concrete answers and currently hunting for a better doctor.

-A round of genetic tests came back abnormal and I was also diagnosed with a never-before-seen auto-inflammatory disease.
+A round of genetic tests came back abnormal and I was also diagnosed with a never-before-seen Autoinflammatory disease.
 It has been identified as either Tumor Necrosis Factor Receptor Associated Periodic Syndrome (TRAPS) or PAPA Syndrome (PAPAS), both of which are incredibly rare with less than 100 documented cases worldwide.
-I am currently seeking help from the National Institutes of Health.
+I am currently seeking help from the National Institute of Health.

-My Still’s Disease has continued to progress.
-My health has declined significantly since I was first diagnosed at 18 and slowly I have become more and more disabled.
-I have gone through medication after medication with no success, but have recently started a new treatment called Kineret— an Interleukin-1 receptor antagonist— which my doctors believe will give me the best shot at remission or improved quality of life.
+My Still’s Disease has continued to progress intensely, but I have recently started a new treatment, which my doctors believe will give me the best shot at remission or improved quality of life.